Festus1440/platebeacon_app/README.md

   # Help.dart

    You can see contact details like email and phone number which will helps you to reach out plate beacon.

+   #restaurant/shelter settings
+     Find all detailed settings here.You can edit your profile,payment options,subscriptions,notofications,about